sophiasassoli/wordchains/README.md

 navigate to the directory that contains the file.
 * make sure provided "wordchains.txt" file is in the same directory.

-command to compile the program: gcc -o wordchains wordchains.c
+command to compile the program: \n gcc -o wordchains wordchains.c \n

-command to run the program:
+command to run the program: \n
-./wordchains int1 int2
+./wordchains int1 int2 \n

-int1 and int2 should be two integers between 0 and 499
+int1 and int2 should be two integers between 0 and 499 \n
 int1 represents the source word, int2 represents the destination word